Xiong-Alex-GGC/WanderWorks/README.md

 nodemon app.js
 ```

-3. Open front-end folder in a separate VSCode window, open terminal
+3. Open front-end folder in a separate VSCode window
+- Open terminal
-Make sure to install all resources
+- Make sure to install all resources
 ```
 npm install
 ```
-Run front-end to see the website
+- Run front-end to see the website
 ```
 npm start
 ```